 You’re welcome to march solo, or with a group of your friends as part of a krewe.
 You may even be able to join one of our existing krewes!
 Click here to sign up.
 All we ask is that you dress up, show up and bring some goodies like candy or beads to hand out to the parade attendees.

-Parade participants will line up along Federal Alley from between 1 PM and 2 PM on March 3.
+Parade participants will line up along Federal Alley from between 1 PM and 2 PM on parade day.
 The parade will then step off at its traditional time of 3:05 PM and head east on Hilliard Ave before turning south on Coxe Ave.
 The parade will then continue east on Banks Ave, turn briefly south on Church St., then west on Buxton Ave. and back to Federal Alley to finish up.

 Parking is permitted on city streets in areas not included in road-closure zones where normally allowed by the city.
 Additionally, free parking is available at McCormick Field, who has asked that no costuming or float decorating take place on the premises.